qzhang503/proteoQ/README.md

 and label-free quantitaion (LFQ) have been commonly applied in mass spectrometry (MS)-based quantification of proteins and peptides.
 The proteoQ tool is designed for the *mining* of proteomics data.
-It takes database search results from **proteoM::matchMS** or third-party search engines.
+It takes database search results from various search engines.

-The tool interacts with an Excel spread sheet for dynamic sample selections, aesthetics controls and statistical modelings.
+The tool interacts with an Excel spread sheet (or `.csv`) for dynamic sample selections, aesthetics controls and statistical modelings.
 It further integrates operations, such as data normalization, against chosen rows and/or columns of data into functions at the users’ interface.
 The arrangements allow users to put *ad hoc* manipulation of data behind the scene and instead apply metadata to openly address biological questions using various data pre-processing and informatic tools.
 In addition, the entire workflow is documented and can be conveniently reproduced upon revisiting.

 The [informatic
 framework](https://proteoq.netlify.app/post/how-do-i-run-proteoq/) of